 WHY A POOL?
-Almost every child can benefit from aquatic speech therapy sessions.
-Being in the water provides an environment with unique advantages over other treatment.
+Almost every child can benefit from aquatic speech or occupational therapy sessions.
+Being in the water provides an environment with unique advantages over other treatments.

 Before the pool the children can practice undressing and dressing routines, and a toileting routine.
 After each session the children can practice shower routines and, again, dressing routine.